Index

 Over the years, I have noticed a number of good reasons to keep the Monarchy, including all the positive influences on worthy causes, and on general peace and goodwill in the world.
 (That will continue, regardless of who is the reigning Monarch).
 More recently, I have looked at the pros and cons of the monarchy versus republic debate, and the idea of a republic no longer appeals to me.
 However, I do think our flag is an ever-present reminder of Britain, which makes us feel we are not fully independent.
 A flag with no Union Jack would free us from that perception, and would remove the most-obvious reason for wanting to be a republic.

 Becoming a republic has more consequences than some of us realise, and changing our flag would be a very minor thing, in comparison.
 [A good website to read is monarchy.org.nz].
 As a monarchy, we have a Prime Minister, a Governor General, plus the Queen, with specific roles that complement each other, and provide a relaxed stability.
-As an independent republic, we would have to accept just one person here as our absolute Head of State.
-We could feel like we have less freedom and independence, rather than more.
-In any case, it would not be an easy adjustment for us to make.
+A republic means having one person here as our absolute Head of State – at considerable cost and upheaval.
+A republic is not a simple case of making our Prime Minister or Governor General our official Head of State.
+Without the Monarchy, things like our flag, currency, Coat of Arms, Queen's Birthday weekend etc would make little sense, and a republic would result in many new changes to adjust to.

-If we think about it, having a separate person as our official Head of State (someone we can trust, and who trusts us to run our country as we please), is not such a bad thing.
+Most of us don't ditch our older relatives or ancestors when we grow up and start our own family, and neither do we need to ditch the Royal Family to show that we're a grown-up and independent nation.
+All we need is a totally New Zealand flag, with the Monarchy just there in the background.
+If we really think about it, having a separate person as our official Head of State (someone we can trust, and who trusts us to run our country as we please), is not such a bad thing.
 The Monarchy might have its failings and anachronisms, but it achieves far more good than harm in this world, and it seems neither right, nor sensible to disown it.

 Preserving our New Zealand heritage

 As well as considering our British heritage, we should also be considering our own.
 New Zealand has made huge changes in a relatively short time – from a land that belonged solely to Maori for hundreds of years before Europeans arrived, to the very multi-cultural society we have today.
-It’s quite possible that in a hundred years from now, it could be a totally different country altogether.
+In a hundred years from now, it could be a totally different country altogether.